 At this living museum – it’s attached to the firehouse – you can see everything from a horse cart from the 1800s to fire grenades.
 There’s documentation dating back to the 1920s and insights into what it takes to be a firefighter.
 Word of warning though: It’s only open weekdays, so while I didn’t see it for myself, I’d find it to be fascinating to wander.

 If you are into the equestrian scene or are even slightly interested in horses, this is worth checking out.
 North Texas has the largest and most diverse population of horses on the planet.
-Check out the details at www.horsecountrytours.com. if you’d like to experience real Texas cowboys – and their horses who live very well – check out this tour.
-The tour itself visits two premier horse ranches, includes lunch and gives an inside look at the Texas equine industry.
+Check out the details at www.horsecountrytours.com.
+If you’d like to experience the thrill of riding real Texas horses, check out the tours they offer, complete with horsing equipment and safety gears like western saddle, custom scrims, etc. The tour itself visits two premier horse ranches, includes lunch and gives an inside look at the Texas equine industry.
 This area alone hosts more than 350 ranches with 40,000 horses of various breeds such as Quarter horses, Thoroughbreds, Paints, Arabians, Appaloosas, Warmbloods and more.

 (Full disclosure: I did not attend this tour as my travel companion was afraid of horses, but I think it would be a fascination tour.)